Talent vs trophies: What matters more when analysing football greatness? | Goal.com

 However, the undoubted star of Bayern's season was striker Robert Lewandowski, who hit 55 goals in just 47 outings in all competitions.

-Those are the kind of numbers that only Messi and Ronaldo have ever previously posted and it’s also worth pointing out that the prolific Pole also ranked joint-second for assists (five), illustrating his all-round excellence at the age of 32.
+Those are the kind of numbers that only Messi and Ronaldo have ever previously posted and it’s also worth pointing out that the prolific Pole also ranked joint-second for assists in the Champions League (five), illustrating his all-round excellence at the age of 32.

 Lewandowski only failed to score in one Champions League game – the final – and he maybe lacked one defining, decisive moment in Lisbon to cap a truly extraordinary year for him personally.

-In additon, for all Lewandowski's undeniable brilliance, it was Bayern's overall strength which propelled them to glory and separated them from nearly every other side in the competition.
+In addition, for all Lewandowski's undeniable brilliance, it was Bayern's overall strength which propelled them to glory and separated them from nearly every other side in the competition.

 PSG pushed them all the way in the final and superstar duo Neymar and Kylian Mbappe did all they could to deliver the French club a first European Cup.
 In saying that, though, Marquinhos was arguably the Parisians’ key man in the knockout stage, while Angel di Maria – the Champions League’s top assist-maker, with six – was probably their most reliable performer throughout the season.